 What Types of Damages Are Available for Excavation Accident Victims?

 Getting fair compensation for your excavation accident injuries might be one of the most important things you ever do.
-Our lawyers at William G. Kolodner, P.A. are here to make sure you get all the money you’re entitled to receive.
+Our lawyers at William G. Kolodner Personal Injury Lawyers are here to make sure you get all the money you’re entitled to receive.

 We can help with both the workers’ compensation process and filing a personal injury lawsuit for additional damages.
 Our lawyers can also help you file a wrongful death claim if you lost a loved one in an excavation accident.